 All the negativities occupying your mind will be gone by the time you leave the place.

-Basilique de la Visitation’s gorgeous appearance and elevated environment can slightly make you feel like you’re on a special scene.
-I do not know, but it kinda gave me the impression that it’s a place straight out of a video game I used to play… Like, the home of an oracle or something.
+The stunning beauty and elevated location of the Basilique de la Visitation can make you feel as though you’ve stepped into a special scene.
+I’m not sure why, but it gave me the impression of a place straight out of a video game I used to play – like it could be the dwelling of an oracle or something similar.

-Unlike other churches in Annecy and famous churches in Europe, Basilique de la Visitation is relatively young, constructed only in the early 1900s.
-This is why you’ll see it manifesting gothic revival instead of traditional baroque and romanesque.
+Unlike other churches in Annecy and renowned churches across Europe, the Basilique de la Visitation is relatively young, having been constructed in the early 1900s.
+As such, it exhibits elements of Gothic Revival architecture rather than traditional Baroque or Romanesque styles.

 swipe the 360° image below to see more views